KYC is for onboarding. But after that, can businesses trust they’re interacting with their real customers?

 • They're authorizing all sorts of critical transactions online.

-But, businesses aren’t doing verification before all of these important transactions in a customer’s lifecycle.
-It’s impossible to ask customers to show ID every time they want to use the bank’s platform - it’s just too much friction.
-Banks also can’t implement, operate and manage a full suite of fraud or risk tools for every single button on their website.
+But businesses aren't doing verification before all of these important transactions in a customer's lifecycle.
+It's impossible to ask customers to show ID every time they want to use the bank's platform, because that creates too much friction.
+Banks also can't implement, operate and manage a full suite of fraud or risk tools for every single button on their website.
 This is why fraudsters are winning.

 Fraud is rising and consumers are unprotected.
 So, regulators are stepping in and writing legislation that puts the liability for fraud on businesses.
 Now, it's your problem to solve.
 What's happening is that financial institutions are now getting sued when fraud happens on their platform.

-It's possible to have certainty with every customer interaction
+How to build certainty into every customer interaction

-The inevitable next question is how can businesses reliably add identity assurance to every single interaction?
-It’s impossible to achieve this if a business uses one system to verify wire authorization, another system to sign documents and another system to submit a loan application.
-Businesses can achieve certainty, by having a single identity layer that’s bound to any interaction.
-Businesses need one system whether a customer needs to sign, notarize, authorize, click or verify their identity.
+The inevitable next question is how businesses can reliably add identity assurance to every single interaction.
+It's impossible to achieve this if a business uses one system to verify wire authorization, another system to sign documents and another system to submit a loan application.
+Businesses can achieve certainty by having a single identity layer that's bound to any interaction.
+You need one system whether a customer needs to sign, notarize, authorize, click or verify their identity.

-Any universal identity layer needs to provide the following services:
+Any universal identity layer needs to provide the following:

 • It needs to be a platform that understands state laws and has those requirements built in.